Grizzle

 Runbook execution (approval-gated)

-Runbook execution creates an incident and sends a webhook to Golem for approval.
-Only allowlisted runbook IDs accepted.
-Actual execution flows through Golem's policy engine with Discord confirmation required.
+Runbook execution opens an incident and sends a webhook to Golem for approval.
+Only allowlisted runbook IDs are accepted, with Discord confirmation before execution.

 Frontend crash logging